 Second, Doppler color imaging can detect prostate cancers large enough to be clinically significant.
 They can also be used to guide a biopsy to the exact point at which there appears to be a significant lesion.

-Using color Doppler imaging can thus reduce the risk of false-positive biopsies as well as reducing the inevitable damage to the prostate caused by biopsy needles taking random, unguided core samples from it.
 This inherently increases biopsy safety, reduces side effects such as bleeding and infection, and makes the biopsy itself more accurate.

-What are the benefits of Prostate Cancer Screening
+What are the benefits of prostate cancer screening?

 However, because of the inherent slow-growing nature of prostate cancer, not all cancers need treatment.